'A badass pilot': Capt. Rosemary Mariner, first woman to fly a tactical fighter jet, dies

 "She was a badass pilot, too.
 Landing on carriers?
 That's pretty badass.
 You’re not just landing a jet.
 You’re landing a jet on a runway that’s rising up and down in the seas, and I think as a woman doing it, you've got everybody on deck watching.
 Very cool under pressure."

-Mariner's husband said that while she was proud of the doors she opened for other women in the armed services, she never thought of the work she was doing as being revolutionary.
+Mariner's husband said that while she was proud of the doors she opened for other women in the armed services, she never thought of her work as being revolutionary just because she was female — and hoped that what she was doing would become the norm.

 "She considered people — not men and women," he said.
 "From a standpoint of getting the job done, and the way you're treated in the world, she felt that people ought to be treated the same."